November 3, 2025 (3mo ago) — last updated January 5, 2026 (1mo ago)

 • Code coverage: Low test coverage in critical modules is a major risk.

-These metrics turn subjective frustration into a data-driven prioritisation process.
+These metrics turn subjective frustration into a data-driven prioritization process.

 Measurements miss architectural and strategic context.
 Hold team workshops to ask, “What part of the code do you hate working on?”
-Combining metrics with lived experience uncovers hidden landmines and informs prioritisation.
+Combining metrics with lived experience uncovers hidden landmines and informs prioritization.

 Score debt items on two axes: